Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Background

 Although there are many flavours of parsing, the \fischer family of error recovery algorithms are designed to be used with LR($k$) parsers~\cite{knuth65lllr}.
 LR parsing remains one of the most widely used parsing approaches due to the ubiquity of Yacc~\cite{johnson75yacc} and its descendants (which include the Rust parsing tool we created for this paper).
 We use Yacc syntax throughout this paper so that examples can easily be tested in Yacc-compatible parsing tools.

 Yacc-like tools take in a Context-Free Grammar (CFG) and produce a parser from it.
 The CFG has one or more \emph{rules}; each rule has a name and one or more \emph{productions} (often called `alternatives'); each production contains one or more \emph{symbols}; and a symbol references either a \emph{token type} or a grammar rule.
 One rule is designated the \emph{start rule}.
-The resulting parser takes as input a stream of tokens, each of which has a \emph{type} (e.g.~\texttt{INT}) and a \emph{value} (e.g.~\texttt{123}).\footnote{In practise, the system we outline requires a \emph{lexer} which splits string inputs up into tokens.
-In the interests of brevity, we assume the existence of a tool such as Lex which performs this task.} Strictly speaking, parsing is the act of determining whether a stream of tokens is correct with respect to the underlying grammar.
+The resulting parser takes as input a stream of tokens, each of which has a \emph{type} (e.g.~\texttt{INT}) and a \emph{value} (e.g.~\texttt{123}) -- we assume the existence of a Lex-like tool which can split a string into a stream of tokens.
+Strictly speaking, parsing is the act of determining whether a stream of tokens is correct with respect to the underlying grammar.
 Since this is rarely useful on its own, Yacc-like tools allow grammars to specify `semantic actions' which are executed when a production in the grammar is successfully matched.
-Except where stated otherwise, we assume that the semantic actions build a \emph{parse tree}, ordering the tokens into a tree of nonterminal nodes (which can have children) and terminal nodes (which cannot have children) relative to the underlying grammar.
+Except where stated otherwise, we assume that the semantic actions build a \emph{parse tree}, ordering the tokens into a tree of nonterminal nodes (which can have children) and terminal nodes (which cannot have children).